WolvenKit/BraindanceProtocol/README.md

 # BraindanceProtocol

-A collection of LUA scripts to modify your Cyberpunk 2077 experience
+A collection of Lua scripts to modify your Cyberpunk 2077 experience.

-## Available Tweaks

-- Prevent _V_ from being knocked over by NPC vehicles
-- Disable AutoSaves
-- Increase AutoSaves increments
-- Decrease AutoSaves increments
-- Increase Quicksave slots available
-- Toggle in-game rain
-- Activate GodMode
-- Give Player Johnny's Items
-- Give Player lots of money
-- Set Player to Max Level, Streetcred, Perk level, and Attribute level
-- Give Player all Legendary recipies
-- Make all equipped items Legendary with max stats
-- Give player all ownable vehicles

 ## Requirements